 More importantly, living frugally allows you to have more control over your time.
 Even if you report to someone in your job, you’ll have confidence in knowing it’s your choice to be there.
 You’ll also be able to afford more vacations and pursue any creative business ideas you may have.

 Frugal Living Tips For Seniors

-You’ll benefit from being frugal at any age, but as a senior, you’ll have more perks.
+Being frugal will benefit you at any age, You’ll benefit from being frugal at any age, but as a senior, you’ll have more perks.

 Most seniors are now at the point in their lives when they’re no longer working and have more time on their hands.
-This time can be used to travel more for cheap, leveraging off-peak deals.
+This time can be used to travel more cheaply for cheap, by leveraging off-peak deals.